plotdb/datadom/doc/spec.md

         node

-## Plugin

-## object initialization
+## Custom Object - Custom DOM Manipulaion Object

-All custom DOM have an internal object, created using `plugin.create(node)`. datadom always ensure an object returned when `get-object` is called:
+All custom DOM have an internal object - called `Custom Object` - created using `plugin.create(node)`. datadom always ensure an object returned when `get-object` is called:

     datadom.get-object = (n,p) ->
       if datadom.wm.get(n) => return that